Last Updated on March 5, 2022 by Shaun Snapp

-- This black box nature of neural networks leads to problems that tend to be underemphasized in the rush to promote these systems.
+- This black box nature of neural networks leads to problems that tend to be underemphasized in a rush to promote these systems.

-Black boxes are where the activity within the solution are unknown to the users or observers.
-Generally people tend to respond positively to black boxes, but with neural networks and deep learning, increasingly, even the designers don’t know what it is doing.
-They just know the basic operating procedures.
+Black boxes are where the activity within the solution is unknown to the users or observers.
+Generally, people tend to respond positively to black boxes, but with neural networks and deep learning, increasingly, even the designers don’t know what it is doing.
+They know the basic operating procedures.
 If you review much of the popular writing on AI, the commenters almost revel in the fact that they don’t understand what the AI is doing.
-There is a new concept that the only thing that is important is a system that finds relationships, not that it is understood why the relationship exists.
+There is a new concept that the only important thing is a system that finds relationships, not that it is understood why the relationship exists.
 This is a central concept of Big Data and data science.

-However when the users and the designers don’t understand how something works, it makes it impossible to validate the output, or to adjust for when the solution or model does not apply to a specific environment.
+However, when the users and the designers don’t understand how something works, it is impossible to validate the output or adjust when the solution or model does not apply to a specific environment.

 The Commonly Found “Black Box-itis”

-The issue with black boxes generally are described in the following quotation..
+The issue with black boxes generally is described in the following quotation..

 “Indeed, some of the human minds behind the computers boast that they don’t really understand why their computers decide to trade.
 After all, their computers are smarter than them, right?
 Instead of bragging, they should be praying.
 The riskiness of high frequency black box investing is exacerbated by a copycat problem.
 If software engineers give hundreds of computers very similar instructions, then hundreds of computers may try to buy or sell the same thing at the same time, wildly destabilizing financial markets.
 To Wired’s credit, they recognized the danger of unsupervised computers moving in unison: At its worst, it is an inscrutable feedback loop…that can overwhelm the system it was built to navigate.”